fussionlab/VueJs-Django/README.md

   $ pipenv install django
   $ django-admin startproject honeybee
 ```
-Next, we will navigate into the newly created backend folder and start a new application called todo.
+Next, we will navigate into the newly created backend folder and start a new application called blog.
 We will also run migrations and start up the server:
 ```zsh
     $ cd hornbill
     $ python manage.py startapp blog